VikParuchuri/texify/README.md

 - `git clone https://github.com/VikParuchuri/texify.git`
 - `cd texify`
 - `poetry install --without dev` # This skips the dev dependencies
-- Set your `TORCH_DEVICE` according to your system (see below).

-The first time you run it, model weights will be automatically downloaded.
+Model weights will automatically download the first time you run it.

 # Usage

 First, some configuration:

-- Set your torch device in the `local.env` file.
-For example, `TORCH_DEVICE=cuda` or `TORCH_DEVICE=mps`.  `cpu` is the default.
-- Inspect the other settings in `texify/settings.py`.
-You can override any settings in the `local.env` file, or by setting environment variables.
+- Inspect the settings in `texify/settings.py`.
+You can override any settings in a `local.env` file, or by setting environment variables.
+- Your torch device will be automatically detected, but you can override this.
+For example, `TORCH_DEVICE=cuda` or `TORCH_DEVICE=mps`.

 ## App for interactive conversion

-I've included a streamlit app that can be used to interactively select and convert equations from images or PDF files.
+I've included a streamlit app that lets you interactively select and convert equations from images or PDF files.
 To run it, do this:

 ```
 streamlit run ocr_app.py
 ```

-The app will allow you to select the specific equations you want to convert on each page, then render the results with Katex and enable easy copying.
+The app will allow you to select the specific equations you want to convert on each page, then render the results with KaTeX and enable easy copying.

 ## Convert an image or directory of images